hypercyte/shahporan-notice-board/README.md

 # shahporan-notice-board
-Announcements, notices, information and prayer times to be displayed throughout the mosque.
+Announcements, notices, information and prayer times.
+The be displayed on the display monitors within the mosque.